This function predicts selected models for a single set of new data

 - write_replicates

-(logical) whether to save the predictions for each replicate to disk.
+(logical) whether to save the predictions for each replicates to disk.
 Only applicable if

 (character) directory path where predictions will be saved.
 Only relevant if